TrooperZ/QuerosDiscordBot/README.md

 # QuerosDiscordBot

 **QUEROS IS DEAD!!!** It's been a long and fun run but sadly we have stalled.
+With the dominant space of popular bots and the rapid changes to Discord's API, I couldn't put enough time into the bot to make the changes.
 Thanks to everyone who supported me.
 I will be bringing the bot offline soon, and this repo will stay dormant.

-Who knows, queros might make a comeback!
+I may make another bot if I have enough time.

 https://coolors.co/99ffcf-0055cc-00bcf5-d4e2fa-2c2f33 pallete